 “Do you need help with anything?”
 I asked.

-"No." She replied, and not just once, but several times throughout the day.
+“No,” she replied.
+And not just once, but several times throughout the day.

-Nathan, just as busy as Megan, spent the day darting in and out of the house juggling a mix of tasks.
-He handled household chores, worked in the yard, and popped in to help with the kids, all with a seemingly endless supply of energy.
-In between, he squeezed in some time for his hobbies, like skateboarding and occasionally would walk down the street to chat with TJ, his brother-in-law.
+Nathan, just as busy as Megan, spent the day darting in and out of the house, juggling a mix of tasks.
+He handled household chores, worked in the yard, and popped in to help with the kids.
+Standing at six foot three with his dirty blonde hair tied back, he moved through the house with easy, unhurried energy.
+He cares deeply for his family — that much was always evident.
+A good man.
+A much better parent than I ever had the chance to be.

 The week’s groceries arrived in the middle of the day’s chaos, and I suddenly realized how hungry I was.
 As I looked through the bags, I casually asked Megan if I could grab some yogurt.

-Spotting a container of raspberries nearby I grabbed a handful, rinsed them off, and added them to my yogurt along with a little raspberry jam.
+Spotting a container of raspberries nearby, I grabbed a handful, rinsed them off, and added them to my yogurt along with a little raspberry jam.
 I made sure to stay out of her way in my preparations.

 “Oh.”